jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) all levies payable by a member for the income year as a proportion of total levies payable by members for the income year; or
   (c) another method of determination approved by the Commissioner.
 Total credits attached
-(4) The total amount of imputation credit attached to the distribution is calculated using the formula— total net dividend × tax rate 1 − tax rate.
+(4) The total amount of imputation credit attached to the distribution is calculated using the formula—total net dividend×tax rate1 − tax rate.
 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) total net dividend is the total amount of the distribution excluding the amount of imputation credit:
   (b) tax rate is the basic rate of income tax set out in schedule 1, part A, clause 2 (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits) for the income year.
 Member’s credits
-(6) The amount of a member’s share of an imputation credit attached under subsection (4) is calculated using the formula— member's distribution × total imputation credit attached. total distribution
+(6) The amount of a member’s share of an imputation credit attached under subsection (4) is calculated using the formula—member's distribution×total imputation credit attached.total distribution
 Definition of items in formula
 (7) In the formula in subsection (6),—
   (a) member’s distribution is the amount of the member’s share of the distribution excluding the amount of imputation credit: